federicociner/cs7641-A1/README.txt

 ## Federico Ciner (fciner3)
 ## Spring 2018

-This ZIP file contains all of the necessary code and data to run the experiments used in Assignment 1.
+This project contains all of the necessary code and data to run the experiments used in CS7641 Assignment 1.

 ## Setup